Ultraplot/ultraplot/docs/why.rst

 ``uplt.rc.update(key=value)``, using `ultraplot.axes.Axes.format`, or using
 `ultraplot.config.Configurator.context`.
-Settings that have changed during the python session can be saved to a file with `ultraplot.config.Configurator.save` (see :func:`~ultraplot.config.Configurator.changed`), and settings can be loaded from files with `ultraplot.config.Configurator.load`.
+Settings that have changed during the python session can be saved to a file with `ultraplot.config.Configurator.save` (see :func::func:`~ultraplot.config.Configurator.changed`), and settings can be loaded from files with `ultraplot.config.Configurator.load`.

 Links